 - 4. Review or edit the remainder of the parameters as needed. - 5.
-Restart the Orchid Fusion VMS service to implement the new settings.
+Start or Restart the Orchid Fusion VMS service to implement the new settings.

-How to Manage the Orchid Fusion VMS Service in Red Hat
+How to Manage the Orchid Fusion VMS Services in Red Hat

-Orchid Fusion VMS runs on Red Hat as a service.
-If you need to enable, check the status, start, or stop the service, you can do this from the command line.
+The following services are used by Orchid Fusion VMS in Red Hat.
+If you need to enable, check the status, start, or stop the services, you can do this from the command line.